 The going rate for a good condition Honda Vario (the most common scooter with a 125cc engine) is between 50-70k per day.
 You’re here on a holiday so I won’t bother going through monthly rates, but hiring one for a week doesn’t warrant a discount.

-You can ride a pillion with a combined weight over more than 150kgs on flat streets, but don’t expect to get up an incline with more than 100kgs onboard.
+You can ride pillion with a combined weight of less than 150kgs on flat streets, but don’t expect to get up an incline with more than 100kgs onboard.
+I’ve seen 2 very large people riding a Scoopy many times, and it isn’t safe, let alone a good look.
+Considering the price difference is negligible, get something bigger if you’re going to be regularly carrying a pillion.

 You can get a great condition Honda Scoopy for between IDR50 – 70k per day.
 Don’t pay more, and don’t rent anything too old.